Adi91108/React-Notes/README.md

 # React Google Keep Clone

 This project is a simplified version of Google Keep, a note-taking application, built using React.
-In this i have achived all the required functionality and use simple components i have 2 route 1st to make by using Usecontext hook 2nd by just using passing props and i select 2nd not to over do things and keep it simple.
+In this I have achieved all the required functionality and use simple components.
+I have 2 routes 1st to make by using Usecontext hook 2nd by just using passing props and i select 2nd not to over do things and keep it simple.

 ## Objective